bout3fiddy/curve-mkdocs/docs/stableswap_exchange/pools/plain_pools.md

+## Overview

 The simplest Curve pool is a plain pool, which is an implementation of the StableSwap invariant for two or more tokens.
 The key characteristic of a plain pool is that the pool contract holds all deposited assets at **all** times.

 An example of a Curve plain pool is [3Pool](https://github.com/curvefi/curve-contract/tree/master/contracts/pools/3pool), which contains the tokens ``DAI``, ``USDC`` and ``USDT``.

 !!! note

     The API of plain pools is also implemented by lending and metapools.

 The following Brownie console interaction examples are using [EURS](https://etherscan.io/address/0x0Ce6a5fF5217e38315f87032CF90686C96627CAA) Pool.
 The template source code for plain pools may be viewed on [GitHub](https://github.com/curvefi/curve-contract/blob/master/contracts/pool-templates/base/SwapTemplateBase.vy).

 ### Get Pool Info